Community Awareness & Engagement

-Contact Martha Lucia Marin at martha(at)1in6.org to register for info
+Contact Martha Lucia Marin at martha(at)1in6.org to register for info on upcoming webinars.

 - Common misunderstandings about men and sexual abuse

 - Special barriers men face in disclosing childhood abuse

 - How cultural norms may inhibit men from seeking treatment (age, ability, gender expression, sexual orientation, race, ethnicity, faith…)

 - The importance and role of language in advocacy & education

 - Biases and beliefs that can diminish your effectiveness in working with men

 This training is most useful for those with some basic knowledge and understanding of sexual abuse dynamics.

 - To review the skills that will enable advocates and other service providers work more effectively with male survivors